LMBoyle/LIRI-Bot/README.md

 # LIRI-Bot
 Look up your favorite artist/band, song or movie and get back data for each.

-Homework assignment for UNC Coding Bootcamp to learn how to use node.js for retrieving and showing data.

 ## Instructions
 Use in a terminal.